What will you learn at Byte Back?

 Check out our advanced certification classes like Microsoft Office Specialist certifications or CompTIA A+.

-How can I help spread the word about free computer classes?
+How can I help spread the word about computer classes?

 Print this flyer or share electronically with others who might be interested.
 Some places where flyers can be hung are community boards at organizations, agencies, churches, and housing complexes.
 Please obtain permission from the owner of the community board before posting.